 What are KS1 SATs?

-SATs are a series of assessments in maths and English, carried out in two stages during your child’s primary education.
+SATs are a series of assessments in maths and English, that were previously carried out in two stages during your child’s primary education.

-Key Stage 1 SATs consist of formal assessments in maths and reading that take around 3 hours in total to complete, plus informal assessments in science that take place throughout the year.
+Key Stage 1 SATs consisted of formal assessments in maths and reading that would take around 3 hours in total to complete, plus informal assessments in science that take place throughout the year.

-SATs are just one aspect of the KS1 assessment process.
-Your child's teacher will be taking all their work in Years 1 and 2 into consideration in order to build a full, accurate picture of how well your child is doing.
+SATs were just one aspect of the KS1 assessment process.
+Your child's teacher takes all their work in Years 1 and 2 into consideration in order to build a full, accurate picture of how well your child is doing.
 The full, teacher-assessment report about your child's progress in maths, English reading, English writing and science should be sent to you by the end of the summer term.

 I thought KS1 SATs had been abolished?

 KS1 SATs are no longer compulsory.
 In 2023, children sat the last compulsory KS1 SATs.
 These are now optional and teachers will continue to assess pupils throughout the year.